tqq199548/Team-2-Cohort-5/README.md

 **Key Observations:**

-The USA leads significantly, with the highest per capita spending Other high spenders include: Malta (MLT) → A comparatively smaller economy country with high per capita spending.
+The USA leads significantly, with the highest per capita spending.

+Other high spenders include:

+Malta (MLT) → A comparatively smaller economy country with high per capita spending.

 Switzerland (CHE) → Known for its robust healthcare system.

 France (FRA) → Major European economy with steady healthcare investments

 ------------

-**-Bottom 10 Countries:**
+**Bottom 10 Countries:**

 <img src="https://github.com/tqq199548/Team_2_Pharmaceutical_Drug_Spending_by_Countries/blob/main/Backup-Pictures/Bottom%2010%20spenders.png" width="500">

 **Key Observations:**

-Gradual Increase: The spending increases gradually from the top to the bottom of the list, with the last country on the list having the highest spending among these ten, approaching 400 USD.
-The list includes a mix of countries from different regions, such as Europe (Croatia, Estonia, Denmark), the Middle East (Israel), and Latin America (Chile, Brazil, Mexico, Costa Rica, Colombia).
+The spending increases gradually from the top to the bottom of the list, with the last country on the list having the highest spending among these ten, approaching 400 USD.

+The list includes a mix of countries from different regions:

+Europe (Croatia, Estonia, Denmark)

+Middle East (Israel)

+Latin America (Chile, Brazil, Mexico, Costa Rica, Colombia)

 This indicates that low spending per capita is not confined to one specific region but is a global issue.

 -------

-**2. Scatter Plot Review on Outliers**
+**2. Scatter Plot Review on Outliers-Based on---**

 <img src="https://github.com/tqq199548/Team_2_Pharmaceutical_Drug_Spending_by_Countries/blob/Identifying-Top-10-and-Bottom-10-Country-Spenders/Scatter%20plot%20new.png" width="500">